-Indicators considered here include domestic assessments of research quality, productivity (i.e. number of papers published), citations (i.e. how recognized and referred to those papers are by other academics) and awards (e.g. Nobel Prizes or Fields Medals).
+Indicators considered here include assessments of research quality amongst academics, productivity (i.e. number of papers published), citations (i.e. how recognized and referred to those papers are by other academics) and awards (e.g. Nobel Prizes or Fields Medals).

 A key role of a university is the nurture of tomorrow's finest minds, inspiring the next generation of potential research academics.
-Typical indicators here are domestic teaching quality assessments, collation of student feedback, national student surveys and student faculty ratios.
+Typical indicators in teaching quality assessments are collation of student feedback through national student surveys, further study rate and student faculty ratio.

 Graduate employability encompasses more than academic strength, focusing on ‘work-readiness’ - the ability to work effectively in a multi-cultural team, to deliver presentations, to manage people and projects.
-Common indicators in this area are surveys of employers, graduate employment rates and average graduate salaries.
+Common indicators in this area are surveys of employers, graduate employment rates and careers service support.

 University infrastructure is an indicator which enables students to know what to expect from their university experience.
-Indicators such as sporting and medical facilities, number of students societies are considered within this criterion.
+Indicators such as sporting, IT, library and medical facilities, as well as the number of students societies are considered within this criterion.

 Innovation, the output of the universities activities and findings to economy, society and culture, has become increasingly relevant for universities.

-This area looks at the accessibility of the university to students.
-It looks at areas such as scholarships and bursaries, disability access and gender balance.
+This area looks at the accessibility of the university to students, particularly at scholarships and bursaries, disability access, gender balance and low-income outreach.